nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ---

 Calidr is a **time-management and scheduling calendar application** for university students, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 Calidr helps you manage your time and tasks more effectively.
-With Calidr, you can:

-- Add, edit, and delete tasks such as assignments, exams, and other important events.
-- Keep track of their tasks in a flexible calendar view, making it easy to see what needs to be done and when.
-- Tag their classes as lectures, tutorials, and assignments, helping them stay organized by course.
-- Set priority levels for tasks, helping them focus on what's most important.
-- Search for tasks quickly and easily, by name, description, date, priority, or other criteria.

 * Table of Contents
   {:toc}